TelloViz/NeonCloud/readme.md

-This is a project I worked on in 2021.
-I am in the process of re-booting it.
-I'm currently getting re-familiarized with the codebase.

-The project at one point was moved to https://github.com/TelloViz/ServerSurfer

-Where I was taking it from prototype to full game.
-Over there, I had a working state system with UI.
-I'm currently figuring out where to start in my reboot attempt and will possibly start a new repository for a clean go.

-Additional:
 Currently have various branches with states of implementation.
 Some have scenes representing menus and states of the game, some are just player character demos, while others are enemy demos.